 There are a few secrets we will take to the grave: how many shots we took during college, our credit card statement, and how much we spend on hair color.
 Hair color pricing has become a taboo subject because of the wide spectrum it inhabits.
-We spoke to five real women and had them dish under anonymity how much they actually splurge when they get their tresses colored.
+We spoke to four real women and had them dish under anonymity how much they actually splurge when they get their tresses colored.
 Be ready to be surprised!

 Occupation: Lawyer in Southern California

-She Spent: $12.99 for Hair Color
+She Spent: $12.99 for hair color

 Anna had been getting her fix at a fancy salon pre-quarantine.
 As the days, weeks, then months went by, she realized her salon wasn’t going to be open anytime soon.
 Her roots bothered her every day and she went down a deep-dark online hole on YouTube.
 She found a few tutorials on DIY hair and decided to give it a try.
 She ordered a box of dye and went to town.
 She reports that she couldn’t be happier.
 It wasn’t exactly how her fancy colorist took care of it, but it was good enough.
 She’s thinking of saving hundreds of dollars every few months by sticking to this method permanently.